-Both men and women can experience pelvic floor weakness over time.
-As with other muscles, people can perform exercises to strengthen the pelvic floor, enhancing bowel and bladder control.
+Anyone can experience pelvic floor weakness, and exercises can help strengthen the pelvic floor, enhancing bowel and bladder control.

-Anyone who has recently had surgery or given birth must talk to a doctor before beginning an exercise program for the pelvic floor to ensure that they can safely begin working these muscles again.
+However, anyone who has recently had surgery or given birth should speak with a doctor before starting any pelvic floor exercises to ensure that it is safe.

 - Sit in a comfortable position, close the eyes, and visualize the muscles that can stop urine flow.

 - Tighten these muscles as much as possible.

 - Hold this position for 3–5 seconds.
 It should feel as though the muscles are lifting up as a result of the squeezing.

 - Release the muscles and rest for several seconds.